 Visualforce charting is designed to be flexible, but also easy to use.
 It offers variations on bar, line, area, and pie charts commonly used in business graphics, as well as radar, gauge, and scatter charts for more specialized charting.
 If you need different chart types, or want to add advanced user or page interactions, you might want to investigate using a JavaScript charting library instead.
 This is more work, but allows greater customization.
-For example, see Integrating Visualforce and Google Charts on page 141.
-Using JavaScript in Visualforce Pages on page 340 provides more information about how to use JavaScript libraries with Visualforce.
+Using JavaScript in Visualforce Pages on page 334 provides more information about how to use JavaScript libraries with Visualforce.